Tax pathways boost liquidity for businesses amid pandemic downturn

 Two employment tax incentives stand out for how broadly they might apply to businesses: employee retention credits and deferral of payroll taxes.

 Employee retention credits, which were established by relief legislation, are a credit for distressed businesses that keep employees on their payroll.
 It’s a refundable payroll tax credit of up to $5,000 per employee for the year.
-The credit is available to employers whose businesses either fully or partially suspended operations during 2020 due to government orders related to COVID-19, or experienced a significant decline in gross receipts.
+The credit is available to employers whose business either fully or partially suspends operations during 2020 due to government orders related to COVID-19, or experiences a significant decline in gross receipts.
 Note that federal law prohibits a business from borrowing a Paycheck Protection Program loan and taking an employee retention credit.

 Payroll deductions, partial furloughs, salary deferrals or noncash compensation alternatives